Although the F63 is Sole’s most affordable treadmill, you’d be hard pressed to guess it based on the impressive spec sheet this machine is sportin’.

 Some brands will break down the parts warranty a little farther into electronics and deck warranties.

 Keep in mind, when it comes to warranties, longer is better.
-Also, more expensive treadmills usually have longer warranties.
+Also, more expensive treadmills usually have longer warranties (but not always).

 The Sole F63 Treadmill